On Necessary and Sufficient Conditions for Differential Flatness: Introduction

-The characterization of differentially flat systems has aroused many contributions \cite{ABMP-ieee,CLM,Cht,JF,Jak-ecc93,martin-rouchon-mtns93,PdS-mtns,Po-cocv97,RM,R1,Sh,Sluis-scl93}.
-Though general necessary and sufficient conditions exist (see e.g. \cite{ABMP-ieee,Cht,PdS-mtns}), they don't provide a fully computable set of conditions.
+The characterization of differentially flat systems has aroused many contributions \cite{ABMP-ieee,CLMscl,CLM,Cht,JF,Jak-ecc93,martin-rouchon-mtns93,PdS-mtns,Po-cocv97,RM,R1,Sh,Sluis-scl93}.
+Though general necessary and sufficient conditions exist (see e.g. \cite{ABMP-ieee,Cht,PdS-mtns}), they don't provide a practically computable set of conditions.
 More precisely, \cite{ABMP-ieee} gives an algorithm to compute a basis of the cotangent module, called infinitesimal Brunovsky form, and further integrability conditions are needed to deduce flat outputs.
-Recently, \cite{Cht} has improved this result but still requiring the use of deformations, thus assuming that the system depends on a small parameter.
+This result has recently been improved by \cite{Cht,Cht-diffiety} using tools from symmetry groups, and by \cite{AP}.
 In \cite{PdS-mtns} the author proposes to express all the differential relations between the system variables $x,u$ and a candidate flat output $y$ and use Cartan-K\"ahler theory.

-We adopt here the formalism of manifolds of jets of infinite order \cite{AIb,FLMR-ieee,KLV,Po-banach93,Z} and, as previously mentioned, in place of systems in explicit form (\ref{sys0}), we consider (equivalent) implicit systems obtained from (\ref{sys0}) by eliminating the input vector $u$.
-This representation has the major advantage to be naturally invariant by \emph{endogeneous dynamic feedback} (see \cite{FLMR-ieee}).
+We adopt here the formalism of manifolds of jets of infinite order \cite{AIb,FLMR-ieee,KLV,L_book,Po-banach93,Z} and, as previously mentioned, in place of systems in explicit form (\ref{sys0}), we consider (locally equivalent) implicit systems obtained from (\ref{sys0}) by eliminating the input vector $u$.
+The main advantage of this representation is to deal with a system described by a smaller number of variables and relations, which significantly reduces the computational burden.
 We adapt the notions of Lie-B\"acklund equivalence and Lie-B\"acklund isomorphism in this context and show, after restricting to the category of meromorphic functions, that the flatness property is naturally described in terms of polynomial matrices and differential forms deduced from the variational system equations.
 For a detailed presentation of polynomial rings and non commutative algebra, the reader may refer to \cite{Co,KS} and for exterior differential systems to \cite{BCG3}.